Aktobe: Parks

 During the existence of the USSR in the territory of Aviator park, Central park after.
 Lenin (present.
 Them.
 The First President) and in the park after A.S.
 Pushkin were opened amusement parks with various attractions.
 Currently in the park to them.
 Pushkin has about 20 attractions, another 10 modern attractions are installed in the town of "Ak bot" in the park.

 In the past, an amusement park opened in the city every summer.
 In the 2010s, as part of the general reconstruction of Aktobe Central Park, which was renamed in honor of Nursultan Nazarbayev, outdated attractions, including the Ferris wheel, were dismantled.
-Instead, the" Captain Brig" entertainment center was built, worth $ 10 million, on the territory of which carousels and roller coasters were installed, and in the main pavilion with an area of 1150 m2 there were children's game attractions.
+Instead, the" Captain Brig" entertainment center was built, worth $10 million, on the territory of which carousels and roller coasters were installed, and in the main pavilion with an area of 1150 m2 there were children's game attractions.
 "Captain Brig" is distinguished by the relative high cost of tickets for paid attractions and a small amount of free entertainment.

 Entertainment centers for children are located in the courtyard of the Nurdaulet shopping center and inside MEGA Aktobe.
 In the Happylon entertainment center in MEGA with an area of 2200 m2, about 130 attractions and gaming machines were installed, and on the playground near Nurdaulet, in addition to traditional slides and attractions, about 10 years (until 2016) existed for the only mini-zoo in the city.

-Park of Health (Park Zdorovyia) was opened in 2017.
+Park of Health (Densaýlyq saıabaǵy) was opened in 2017.
 There are mini-football pitch, basketball pitch and other athletic facilities.